fai-sal/Restaurant-Finder/README.md

 ### Features
   - Search/set location of user
-  - Displays available restaurants in `map` inside predefined radius
+  - Displays available restaurants in `Google map` inside predefined radius
   - Search Restaurants by name
   - Set radius for search
   - Gives direction of selected restaurant in `Google map`

-### Run/Build instructions
+### Run/Build Instructions
   - `node` and `git` must have been installed
-  - Run `https://github.com/FaisalAhmedBD/Restaurant-Finder.git` to clone the repository
+  - Run `git clone https://github.com/FaisalAhmedBD/Restaurant-Finder.git` to clone the repository
   - Run `npm install` to install all the dependencies
   - Run `npm start` to run the project locally
   - Run `npm run build` to build

-#### project structure
+### Project Structure

-This project was created using `create-react-app` and `node-sass` has been installed as third-party library for compiling `.scss` files to css.
+This project was created using `create-react-app`.`node-sass` has been installed as third-party library for compiling `.scss` files to css and `bootstrap` has been used to maintain `grid`.

+#### Folder Structure

 ```
 Restaurant-Finder